mitsuba-renderer/drjit/src/python/docstr.rst

     When ``migrate`` is set, the CUDA and Metal backends migrate the texture data into the GPU's native texture format to avoid redundant storage.

-    With ``drjit.MipBasis.Laplacian``, the array is first decomposed into per-level coefficients, so a subsequent :py:func:`tensor()` reproduces it up to floating point rounding.
+    With :py:attr:`drjit.MipBasis.Laplacian`, the array is first decomposed into per-level coefficients.
+A subsequent :py:func:`value()` then reproduces it up to floating point rounding.
 Migration is unavailable in that case and raises an exception.

 .. topic:: Texture_set_value_2